How Much Does Pool Maintenance Cost?

-Preventing Water Loss
+Water Loss Prevention

-Pool Maintenance Cost: DIY vs. Hiring a Professional
+Pool Maintenance: DIY vs. Hiring a Professional

 Many pool owners choose to DIY pool maintenance on small pools or less permanent above-ground pools that only last a season or two.
 With less surface area to clean, it’s easier to stay on top of running the filter, testing the water, adding chemicals, and scrubbing the walls.
 If a pool is installed that uses saltwater-based chemicals to clean the pool, preventing mineral buildup may be challenging and time-consuming.
 Keeping bacteria levels to a minimum while avoiding an overabundance of chemicals can be a tricky balance to keep regular users safe.
-And while you may be willing to handle the daily tasks of skimming dead insects or leaves from the pool, vacuuming a 20-foot pool weekly may be more than you bargained for.
+And while a homeowner may be willing to handle the daily tasks of skimming dead insects or leaves from the pool, vacuuming a 20-foot pool weekly may be more than they bargained for.

 How to Save Money on Pool Maintenance Cost

 There are more ways to save on pool maintenance costs than just DIY-ing as much as possible.
-Implementing any of the ideas below can help you save on pool maintenance costs.
+Implementing any of the ideas below can help save on pool maintenance costs.

 - Use a pool cover.
 A pool cover is the best way to keep debris from contaminating your pool.
 A solar cover can also double as a heater if one isn’t included in the pool.
 As a bonus, covering the pool when not in use prevents evaporation.